Read CSV file in Node.js and Typescript

 Apply transformation on parsing

-that allows applying a custom transformation on each column for each row.
+Csv-parse provides an option called "cast" that allows custom transformation to be applied to each column for each row.
 The parse function now looks like this:

 parse(fileContent, {